igobyjack/CMB-variation-solver/README.md

 For the baseline CMB model, I used publicly available data from the Planck Collaboration, Atacama Cosmology Telescope (ACT), and South Pole Telescope (SPT).

-Here are some of the graphs I was able to generate.

 ### Neutrino damping